-We operate a very successful 'Ready to Learn' breakfast club that provides children with a healthy breakfast, time with friends, homework help and, once a week, a fitness session.
-The club runs from 8 - 8.45am every week day and costs £2 per child, per day.
+We operate a very successful 'Ready to Learn' breakfast club that provides children with a healthy breakfast and time with friends.
+The club runs from 8 - 8.45am every week day.
+It usually costs £2 per child, per day, however we have funding to supply this free of charge until the end of March 2024.
 For more information, just contact the school office.
+No pre-booking required.